 If you’re debating a visit to Tory Island in Donegal, you’ve landed in the right place.

-Tory Island is Ireland’s most remote inhabited island located 12km off the coast of northern Donegal and it’s one of the most frequently overlooked places to visit in Donegal.
+Tory Island is Ireland’s most remote inhabited island and you’ll find it 12km off the coast of northern Donegal.

-In the guide below, you’ll discover everything from how to get to Tory Island (spoiler: you take the Tory Island Ferry…) to things to do and where to stay!
+In the guide below, you’ll find info on everything from how to get to Tory Island and things to do to why this is one of the most unique attractions in Donegal.

 Tory Island is located 12km off the northwest coast of County Donegal.
 The rugged island is known as Ireland’s most remote inhabited landmass and is just two and a half miles long and three quarters of a mile wide.